guananya/aidebugs/README.md

 - Be able to include custom prompts such as "I expected an output of 4 but got 5- what could the issue be?" instead of it just debugging when an error is hit.
 - Expanding on that, even using this as a debugging buddy!
 It's common to include print and logging statements in specific places to help understand where your code may have an issue- it would be cool to have this tool add these by itself to help the user debug their code!
-- Make it prettier using chalk and other tools
+- Make it prettier, better error handling